Home / Articles

-Are Compression Stockings Worth It for Varicose Vein Prevention?
+Compression Stockings for Varicose Vein Prevention

 If your legs feel heavy after a long day or you've noticed veins starting to bulge beneath your skin, you might be wondering whether compression stockings can really make a difference.
 These snug-fitting garments have been a mainstay in vein health management for decades, but do they actually help prevent varicose veins?